Company Seven.

 Zeiss Lens Cleaning Fluid and Cloths (114,665 bytes).
 Click on image for high quality enlarged view (250,945 bytes).

-Invariably there will come a time when a customer will need to clean a telescope or camera lens, an eyepiece, or other optical accessory.
-To help our customers, Company Seven wrote Cleaning Most Consumer Optics a short illustrated "how to" including "flow-chart", with discussion of particle removing techniques, brushes, and solvents.
-In it we mention that most dust or other loose bits of foreign matter from the surface of the lenses with an air bulb or small vacuum.
+Invariably there will come a time when a customer will need to clean a telescope or camera lens, an eyepiece or other optical accessory.
+To help our customers Company Seven wrote Cleaning Consumer Optics a short illustrated "how to" about cleaning telescopes and binoculars, including a decision making "flow-chart" and discussion of particle removing techniques, brushes, and solvents.
+There we mention that most dust or other loose bits of foreign matter from the surface of the lenses with an air bulb or small vacuum.
 Stubborn particles may be removed with a soft camel's hair brush such as the Staticmaster™ which we stock.

 Right: Zeiss Pre-Moistened Lens Cloths Package, with two Lens Cloth foil paks (one open), and three Lens Cleaning Fluid bottles (114,665).